Constitutional Provisions

 2. Police and security measures shall be those provided for by law and shall not be used beyond what is strictly necessary.

-With regard to the use of firearms, the 1996 National Police Discipline Regulations issued by the Council of Ministers oblige police officers:
+With regard to the use of firearms, the 1996 National Police Discipline Regulations issued by the Council of Ministers and formally in force obliged police officers:

 Not to make use of arms, except in the case of an imperative need to repel an attack or its imminent attempt, against themselves or against their post of service; or when the maintenance of the order so requires; or whenever their superiors so determine; and also to secure, where indispensable, any detained persons.Art.
 5(38), National Police Discipline Regulations, issued by Council of Ministers Decree No. 41/96, 27 December 1996.